oasis-tcs/csaf/csaf_2.1/prose/edit/src/safety-security-and-data-protection.md

 Given that credentials from a browser are a potent tool in the event of an attack, restricting the origins seems to imply a higher risk and therefore less secure than allowing all domains without credentials.

+As setting the `Access-Control-Allow-Origin` header potentially allows for cross site request forgery, it SHOULD only be served on files and directories containing CSAF data.
+For any restricted feeds, standard authentication methods SHOULD be used that are not send by web browsers if the wildcard is used as header value.

 -------